lalitkashyap58/netflix-gpt/README.md

   # in gptSearchBar when I store gptSlice , we learnt this method how we can dispatch  an object

+# Memoisation - Every time my component loads the hook is called , but when my data is already there we don't need to call the api again and again , that's where the concept of memoisation came in .

+# how to reduce the api bill .

   # Features